bosoninfo/Resource_Power-BI-Desktop/Chapter04/README.md

 - From the "Population Growth Rate" table, simply choose "Population growth rate (%)" and deactivate other columns.
 Untick `Use original column name as prefix` to kick out redundant information.
 - In `Query Settings` under `Properties`, `Name`, rename the query as "All Countires and Population Data".
 If you wish, you could click in `All Properties` and document the types of joins that you used, and it's normally you would do that.

-***:interrobang: Tip: What step should you perfrom before adding data from more tables, if you need to eventually aggregate the data by which table it originally came from?***
+***:question: Q: What step should you perfrom before adding data from more tables, if you need to eventually aggregate the data by which table it originally came from?***

-***Add a custom column to each table, set to the table name.
+***:exclamation: A: Add a custom column to each table, set to the table name.
 Because a custom column with a fixed and unique value can later be used to associate a row to its original table.***